johnny353535/yoi/docs/_pages/actions/index.md

 <p class="intro">YOI provides a powerful HTML-based interface to call JavaScript functions that interact with elements on your web page.
 We call these functions <i>actions</i>.</p>

+## Purpose

+Use an _action_ if you want a specific element control other elements on the page.
+Eg. add an action to hide a specific element to a button.

 ## Logic

 No matter what _action_ you wish to call, the logic is always the same.
 To attach an action to an element (eg. a `<button>`), add the `yoi-action` attribute and provide at least two parameters as a key/value pair: 1. the _action name_ (always uppercase!) and 2. a _CSS selector for the target element_: